Nghiait123456/GolangAdvance/SOLID/README.md

 In practice, to ensure this point, a lot of relevant knowledge is required.
 You need to understand at a basic level the domain you are working with, and separate the domain in a nice way.
 The separation of classes and objects will be based on your understanding of that domain, which is always associated with the reality of the domain.
 This is a job that needs practice and practice continuously, every day.
-There's no other way. </br>
+There'sBad no other way. </br>

 Please
 view: https://github.com/Nghiait123456/GolangAdvance/blob/master/SOLID/SingleResponsibilityPrinciple/main.go. </br>

-In this code, BalanceCalculatorNotGood specializes in calculating a partner's balance.
+In this code, BalanceCalculatorNotGood specializes in calculating a partner'sBad balance.
 For convenience reasons, I added a function CheckRiskPartner() with the mindset that checking risk partner is quite simple and without much logic, I can also take advantage of the paymentMethod variable of the struct BalanceCalculatorNotGood.
 This is a pretty dangerous mistake and violates the Single responsibility principle.
 Imagine one fine day, a partner requires dozens of strict risk